1 Introduction top

-Unless full arthroscopic facilities and expertise are available to check the closed reduction, prior to percutaneous screw insertion, the standard lateral parapatellar approach is used to give an optimal view of the joint fracture reduction.
+Unless full facilities and expertise for an arthroscopic approach are available to check the closed reduction, prior to percutaneous screw insertion, the standard lateral parapatellar approach is used to give an optimal view of the joint fracture reduction.

 Closed reduction and internal fixation (CRIF) is used in minimally displaced, or undisplaced simple, lateral sagittal, partial articular fractures.

 As simple, lateral sagittal, partial articular fractures usually result from a valgus force, the application of a varus stress may reduce the fracture.
 If varus stress alone is not sufficient, a percutaneous clamp, or ball-spiked pusher, may be used to reduce the fracture.
 Arthroscopy may be helpful to assess the accuracy of the reduction.

 Under image intensifier control, make a stab incision over the lateral aspect of the injured condyle and insert a temporary K-wire, to hold the reduction.

 Make sure, that the K-wire does not conflict with the planned screw tracks.